pcarbo/varbvs/README.md

 and its accuracy in genetic association studies](http://ba.stat.cmu.edu/journal/2012/vol07/issue01/carbonetto.pdf).
-This software has been used to implement Bayesian variable selection for large problems with over a million variables.
+This software has been used to implement Bayesian variable selection for large problems with over a million variables and thousands of samples.

+_A few details about implementation of the MATLAB and R functions, in particular what platform they were tested on, go here._

 ###License